mui/material-ui/docs/pages/blog/mui-x-v5.3.0.md

 Let's play with the top 250 movies according to IMDb.
 There is not a clear hierarchy to organize movies.
-Should you group them by director, box office results or year of release?
+Should you group them by director, box office results, or year of release?
 The answer depends on what the user wants to do.
 So let them be free to choose their own organization.
-With the row grouping, they can go in the option menu of the “director” column and click on “Group by director” to group all the rows with the same director.
+With the row grouping, they can go to the column menu of the “director” column and click on “Group by director” to group all the rows with the same director.
-If they are not interested anymore by the director, they can simply click on “Stop grouping by director”.
+If they are not interested anymore in the director, they can simply click on “Stop grouping by director”.

 <img src="/static/blog/mui-x-v5.3.0/blog1.gif" alt="grouping and un-grouping by director" style="width: 100%; margin-bottom: 16px;" />